whitneypenn/analytics-capstone/README.md

 As you can see, the models essentially fail to predict popularity based on unseen data.

-I believe that these results are due to the fact that there is no linear relationship between the song attributes I had and the popularity of the song.
+I believe that these results are due to the fact that there is no linear relationship between the song attributes I have access to and the popularity of the song.

 ## Future Work
 With additional data over more time, a relationship might be decipherable.
 You would probably need more variance in the song attributes across more genres and time periods.
 I believe My data was representative of pop, country, and rap music -- but there are definitely more (less popular) genres out there.
 With a wider selection of genres and musical attributes, you could probably get a close approximation of what a pop song's attributes are, and then predict that it would be popular based on genre alone.